benhvt/PostClusteringDifferenceTesting/README.md

 ## Notes

-1. Simulations were performe on CURTA
+1. Simulations were performed on CURTA

 2. Data used in the real analysis could be found in the [`palmerpenguins` package](https://cran.r-project.org/web/packages/palmerpenguins/index.html)